classiebit/eventmie-pro-docs/resources/docs/1.4/installation.md

 ---

+>{primary} Extract the `eventmie-pro-webinstaller.zip` inside the website directory e.g `public_html` or `www`.

+---

 ![Eventmie Web Installer](http://eventmie-pro-docs.test/images/installation-web-installer.jpg "Eventmie Web Installer")

 ---

-To start with Eventmie Pro web-installer.
-After purchase & downloading Eventmie Pro, on extracting eventmie-pro.zip, you'll get two folders-

-1. `eventmie-pro` - This is **eventmie-pro PACKAGE** for installation via the above manual method (command line)
-2. `eventmie-pro-web installer` - This is **eventmie-pro WEB-INSTALLER**, to install Eventmie-pro via the web interface.

->{primary} Web-installer installs everything including - Laravel Framework + Eventmie Pro package + Database + all other composer dependencies.
-So if you're not a developer, you can use web-installer to install Eventmie Pro easily in few clicks.
+>{primary} Web-installer installs everything - Laravel Framework + Eventmie Pro package + composer dependencies.

+---

 Follow these simple steps for getting started with web-installer.

-1. Copy all the folders & files from `eventmie-pro-web installer` and paste them inside the website directory. e.g `public_html`
+1. Create a database on the CPANEL/server and copy the database credentials- `database name`, `username` & `password`.
+2. Then after extracting `eventmie-pro-webinstaller.zip` in website directory, go to the website directory.
-2. Open the `.env` file at `public_html/.env` and enter the database credentials.
-It's important to enter database credentials manually before proceeding to web-installer.
+3. Open the `.env` file at the root `public_html/.env` and enter the database credentials.

     ```php
-        .
-        .
-        .

         DB_DATABASE=<database-name>
         DB_USERNAME=<database-user-username>
         DB_PASSWORD=<database-user-password>

-        .
-        .
-        .
     ```

-3. Then visit the website URL, and it'll first ask for License code.
-Enter it and click Proceed.
+3. Visit the website URL.
+It'll ask for the License code, enter it and click Proceed.
 4. After successful license verification, it'll redirect to the Eventmie Pro web-installer steps form.
-5. In the steps form, everything is self-explanatory.
+5. In the steps form, things are self-explanatory.

-    * Step-1: Check server requirements.
-It'll auto check the webserver requirements, and will point out if some PHP extension is missing.
-If in case some extensions missing, you simply contact your web server/hosting provider, and they'll install those missing extensions, after that, return to the installer and try again.
+    * **Step-1: Check server requirements** <br>
+    It'll auto check the webserver requirements, and will point out if any PHP extension is missing.
+If in case of missing extensions, you need to your web server/hosting provider or install missing PHP extension yourself.
+After installing missing PHP extensions, return to the installer page and refresh.

-    * Step-2: Check Folder Permissions.
+    * **Step-2: Check Folder Permissions** <br>
     If you see some red cross.
 Change two folder permissions `storage` & `bootstrap`. (you'll see more info about this on the installer page.)

+    * **Step-3: Final Step** <br>
-    * Step-3: Enter Website Name, URL & Database Credentials.
+    Enter Website Name & URL and Click Install.

-6. Final step: Click install.

 <a name="purchased-from-codecanyon"></a>